Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown — entirely dependent on the specific ingredients included, their forms, and whether doses are sufficient for absorption
+Unknown — varies entirely by the specific ingredients included and their individual absorption profiles.

 Red Flags to Watch For